Beethoven concert of 22 December 1808

 The Beethoven concert of 22 December 1808 was a benefit concert held for Ludwig van Beethoven at the Theater an der Wien in Vienna that featured the public premieres of Beethoven's Fifth and Sixth Symphonies, the Fourth Piano Concerto and the Choral Fantasy.
-This concert, then called an Akademie, occurred in a very cold hall and lasted for approximately four hours.
-Its featured performers were an orchestra, chorus, vocal soloists, and the composer was featured as soloist at the piano.
-Beethoven biographer Barry Cooper refers to the concert, in terms of its content, as the "most remarkable" of Beethoven's career.
+This concert, advertised as an Akademie (the German term for concert at that time), was held in a very cold hall and lasted about four hours.
+Its featured performers were an orchestra, chorus, vocal soloists, and Beethoven as the conductor and piano soloist.
+Beethoven biographer Barry Cooper calls the concert's content the "most remarkable" of Beethoven's career.

 Background

 Conditions for the performance of symphonic music in the Vienna of 1808 were hardly optimal, as Robert Kahn explains:

 In Vienna, the theaters were either under government sponsorship (the Burgtheater and the Kärntnertortheater, both in central Vienna) or were private enterprises located in the outer districts of the city.
 Beethoven's chosen venue, the Theater an der Wien, was in the latter category.
 It was a very substantial building, described as "the most lavishly equipped and one of the largest theatres of its age."
 It had opened to rave reviews in 1801; for instance, the Allgemeine musikalische Zeitung called it the "most comfortable and satisfactory in the whole of Germany" (which meant at the time, "all German-speaking lands").
 Beethoven had already premiered several of his most important works to date in this theater; for a listing see Theater an der Wien.

 During 1807 and 1808, Beethoven had provided his works and services to a series of charity concerts at the Theater an der Wien.
 The Theater's director, Joseph Hartl, ultimately permitted Beethoven to use the venue for the 22 December 1808 concert, which was for Beethoven's private benefit.
 Beethoven had lobbied for a private benefit concert for many months—in return for his participation in the charity concerts—and expressed frustration at what he perceived to be Hartl's procrastination on the matter.

-The Wiener Zeitung carried an advertisement for the concert on 17 December 1808, labelling it a "musical Akademie"; this was the common term for a concert in Beethoven's time.
+The Wiener Zeitung carried an advertisement for the concert on 17 December 1808, labelling it a "musical Akademie"; this was the common German term for a concert in Beethoven's time.